 North Carolina Defense Attorney For Military Sexual Assault Cases

 As you can see, accused service members stand to lose a lot when they are faced with Article 120 UCMJ charges.
 Rape and sexual assault offenses are taken very seriously within the military legal system, and it is critical that those facing these charges obtain the help of an experienced military defense attorney.
 Doing so right away can ensure that the charges levied against you are fought aggressively from the very beginning of your case.

 Aden Wilkie of Wilkie Law Firm practices both military defense and civilian criminal defense in Jacksonville and the surrounding areas.
 As a private military sexual assault defense attorney, he is able to consider your best interests above all else, with no threat to his own career or chain of command.
 He is prepared to use his extensive legal knowledge, resources, skills, and decades of experience to provide a strong defense on your behalf.

 Located in Jacksonville, NC, Aden Wilkie services the armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts across the nation.
-Call 910-333-9626 today for a free consultation or complete our online intake form to learn more.
+Call 910-333-9626 today for a consultation or complete our online intake form to learn more.

 It is vital to use the knowledge of a seasoned attorney to organize and prioritize the material to present to the command.
 Call the Wilkie Law Firm at 910-333-9626 to arrange your consultation.